web-course/webdev-bootstrap-theme-example/README.md

 ## How it works

 The project includes a `bower.json` file describing the dependencies.
-For one of the components, it specifies the Github repository where the component may be downloaded.
-The `bower` will download the component and all its dependencies to the `bower_components` folder.
+For one of the components, it specifies the Github repository where the component may be downloaded The `bower` will download the component and all its dependencies to the `bower_components` folder

 ```json
 {